Talking Book Program

 Introduction / Tip Sheet on How to Promote TBP / Print Policy, Application, and Tip Sheet / Press Release

 Getting Started with the Talking Book Program / National Library Service for the Blind & Print Disabled

 By providing demonstrations of Talking Book Program equipment and materials, Demonstration Sites make the Talking Book Program's services known to potential patrons who otherwise might not have been aware of them.
 Demonstration sites do not circulate materials or machines; rather, they show potential patrons and others what services are available.

 All interested parties, whether eligible for Talking Book Program services or not, may attend demonstrations, but materials and machines loaned to sites may not circulate or be used for research or recreational purposes, even by users eligible for the Talking Book Program's services.

 Thank you for agreeing to promote the Talking Book Program (TBP) in your community by becoming a demonstration site.
 Please review the following information explaining the policies and procedures of our demonstration site program.
-We are currently in the process of phasing out cassettes and cassette playback machines and replacing them with digital materials and machines, which are more durable, smaller, easier to use, and have better sound quality.
+We have phased out cassettes and cassette playback machines and replaced them with digital materials and machines, which are more durable, smaller, easier to use, and have better sound quality.
 Your help in promoting our program is much appreciated.

 A. Demonstration Site Materials: